Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Introduction

-The novelty here is that we present error estimates for the finite volume scheme for the advection-diffusion in the low regularity framework.
+The novelty in our work is that we present error estimates for the finite volume scheme for the advection-diffusion in the low regularity framework.
 Denoting by $h$ to the size of the mesh and $k$ to the time step, we get an $\BigO(h+\sqrt{k})$ error bound as in the smooth setting.
 We derive most of the results and estimates here working in the Eulerian setting for the equation \eqref{eq:advdiff}, that is, operating with the solution of the partial differential equation.
 In previous works, mainly for the transport equation, the Lagrangian setting has been considered instead, i.e., the characteristics associated with the equation.
 This provides a probabilistic interpretation of the numerical scheme as a Markov chain on the mesh (see \cite{DelarueLagoutiereVauchelet16,SchlichtingSeis17}).
 In this paper, we need to use the Lagrangian setting to prove one estimate related to the time-discretization of the vector field.
 Since we are dealing with a parabolic equation, the characteristics are solutions to stochastic differential equation, for which reason we include a short introduction to Lagrangian stochastic flows in Appendix~\ref{s:SLF}.

 In addition, it is remarkable that working in a low regularity setting carries over a substantial change in topology compared to the smooth setting.
-Here we quantify the rate of \emph{weak convergence}, such as previously was performed for the transport equation with rough vector fields in \cite{DelarueLagoutiereVauchelet16,SchlichtingSeis17,SchlichtingSeis18}.
+Here we quantify the rate of \emph{weak convergence}, following the spirit of previous works for the transport equation, e.g.\ \cite{DelarueLagoutiereVauchelet16,SchlichtingSeis17,SchlichtingSeis18}.
 For Lipschitz vector fields instead, it is possible to derive bounds in strong norms.
 However, for the DiPerna-Lions setting, we introduce the Kantorovich--Rubinstein distance that metrize weak convergence and hence it is a natural tool for studying this case, since only for those stability estimates are available~\cite{NavarroFernandezSchlichtingSeis21}.

+In this work, we focus on the upwind finite volume scheme for linear advection, since it is the easiest to analyze and has the needed stability properties.
+An interesting question is, if the here presented proofs generalize to the analysis of structure preserving schemes for singular aggregation-diffusion equations, like the ones studied for regular aggregation in~\cite{DelarueLagoutiereVauchelet2017,SchlichtingSeis2022}.